Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/3_azure_ai_search.md

 	--assignee "${assignee}"
 {{< /copycode >}}

-Now we are ready for the last step in setting up Azure AI Search is to create the indexer.
-To create the Azure AI Search skillset, we'll use:
+Now we are ready for the final step in setting up Azure AI Search: creating the indexer.
+To create the Azure AI Search indexer, we'll use the following:

-- **AZURE_OPENAI_ENDPOINT**: Azure OpenAI endpoint, as Azure AI Search will be making the request to Azure Open AI on your behave.
-We'll be looking it up from the **.env** file
+- **AZURE_OPENAI_ENDPOINT**: Azure OpenAI endpoint.
+Azure AI Search will use this endpoint to make requests to Azure OpenAI on your behalf.
+Retrieved from the **.env** file.
-- **AZURE_OPENAI_CHATGPT_EMBEDDING_MODEL_NAME**: Azure OpenAI embedding deployment name, we'll be looking it up from the **.env** file
+- **AZURE_OPENAI_CHATGPT_EMBEDDING_MODEL_NAME**: Azure OpenAI embedding deployment name.
+Retrieved from the **.env** file.
-- **AZURE_OPENAI_CHATGPT_EMBEDDING_DEPLOYMENT**: Azure OpenAI embedding model name, we'll be looking it up from the **.env** file
+- **AZURE_OPENAI_CHATGPT_EMBEDDING_DEPLOYMENT**: Azure OpenAI embedding model name.
+Retrieved from the **.env** file.
-- **AZURE_OPENAI_KEY**: Azure OpenAI API key, for Azure AI Search to be able to authorize the requirest to Azure Open AI.
-We'll be looking it up from the **.env** file
+- **AZURE_OPENAI_KEY**: Azure OpenAI API key.
+Azure AI Search uses this key to authorize requests to Azure OpenAI.
+Retrieved from the **.env** file.
-- **index_name**: which is loaded as environment variable from prerequisites step when you run **source helper.sh**
+- **index_name**: The index name, loaded as an environment variable during the prerequisites step when you run **source helper.sh**.
-- indexer configuration template file, which is located under **bicep/helpers/indexer.json**
+- Indexer configuration template file, located at **bicep/helpers/indexer.json**.

-Feel free open the file to have a closer look, either using the prefer editor of your choice, or by running the following command:
+Feel free to open the configuration template file to take a closer look, either using your preferred editor or by running the following command:

 {{< copycode lang="bash" >}}
 cat bicep/helpers/indexer.json
 {{< /copycode >}}

 Similar to the previous helper functions, the above values will be used to replace the placeholder values in the template file.

 To create the indexer, run the following command below.

 {{< copycode lang="bash" >}}